Category Archives: Swedish authors

 Late one evening toward the end of March, a teenager picked up a double-barreled shotgun, walked into the forest, put the gun to someone else’s forehead, and pulled the trigger.

 Beartown isn’t perfect.
-It took a bit too long for me to get into the meat of the story ( I was getting rather tired of all the hockey practice details) but once it did, it proved to be a riveting read.
+It took time to get moving (I was got rather tired of all the hockey practice details) but once it did, it proved to be a riveting read.
 It’s full of some memorable characters, especially Maya who is determined not to be either a victim or the guilty party; and Amat, the boy who dreams of being accepted as part of the team even though he has none of their wealth and privileged upbringing.
 What he lacks in stature however, he more than makes up for with his speed, agility and dogged determination.
 The scenes where he takes to the ice taking a battering against bigger, more powerful players are especially moving.

-It’s a tribute to Backman’s skill that he made a novel containing so much sport, an entertaining read for someone who has little to zero in sport as a whole.
+It’s a tribute to Backman’s skill that he made a novel that contains so much sport, an entertaining read for someone who has little to zero in sport as a whole.